an0ndev/An0nDev/README.md

+Hey! :wave: I write code for... some reason, I guess.
+Fun?
+Sure, we'll go with that.

 ### What I'm working on
 HTStack: basically a super easy way to build and deploy web applications in C++.
 It works, sorta... the thread pool implementation is borked, and I'm missing some crucial HTTP/2 stuff like WebSockets.
+But it's a work-in-progress, and I'm updating it in my spare time.

 ### What's coming next
 I don't have a name for it yet but I want to write a data abstraction layer for applications.